IliaViazov/CV/activities.md

 ### Archive
 <details><summary>2025</summary>

 - **08/2025** — tech.festival 2025.
 Lübeck, Germany
     - Assistance by organizing and conducting the workshops
     - **26/08**.
 Programmier Dein Instrument.
     - **27/08**.
 KI Macht Musik.
 - **07/2025-08/2025** — Darmstadt Ferienkurse.
 Darmstadt, Germany.
     - Participation in the workshop for flute and percussion as a composer by curating of Marcos Belter.
+        - 104-11B for flute, percussion and electronics
-    - Open Spaces:
+    - Open Spaces
         - "Chant".
 Presentation of a new instrument for "external operator" with Rokoko Gloves and nn~.
+        - "Babushka sings".
+Performance with feedback recorder and recordings of russian folklore singing by my grand<sup>3</sup>-mother.
         - "Musik with Microcontrollers".
 Short version of Workshop
         - Various jam-sessions.
     - Lessons with: Aaron Nahum-Holloway, Sarah Nemtsov, George Lewis.